 Similar to the residential demand factors, the above-developed water demand factors for the non-residential classifications are based on similar existing developments in the El Dorado Hills area.
-Considerations to reduce these baseline values for conservation factors, however, are not required, since demand factors for many of the landscaped features, such as parks, will not change from the existing values.
-The landscape-dominant demand factors are affected primarily by climatic conditions that drive plant evapotranspiration.
+Considerations to reduce these baseline values for conservation factors, however, are not required, since demand factors for many of the landscaped features, such as parks, will not change from the existing values - with the exception of commercial land-uses.
+The landscapedominant demand factors are affected primarily by climatic conditions that drive plant evapotranspiration.
 In other words, an acre of turf at a park will still use the same amount of water in the new parks as the existing parks.
+Commercial land-uses, however, are adjusted downward slightly to reflect the CAL Green Code and likely modifications to landscape designs (compared to existing establishments) to limit outdoor water use.
+Schools are kept consistent with the existing demand factor, since the data is based on the average of several schools and the exact configuration and number of students at the proposed schools is not fully defined.
 Table 2-2 summarizes the non-residential demand factors used in this WSA.